Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Templo do Senhor Bom Jesus da Cruz in Barcelos on day seventeen on the Central Route of the Camino PortuguésTemplo do Senhor Bom Jesus da Cruz

 The Camino turns left by the octagonal church, after about ½ kilometer total, to pick up the Av. da Liberdade just behind it.
-Along the divided and lovely avenida, we passed by another café that was closed, the Pastelaria E Café Arantes and the Alojamento Local Arantes, another accommodation right along the Way.
+Along the divided and lovely avenida, we passed by another café that was closed, the Pastelaria E Café Arantes and also the Alojamento Local Arantes, in the same building.

 We continued walking north on the Avenida for another 200 meters or so, staying right, or east of a park where the street becomes the Rua Dr. Manuel Pais.
 This street continues on for another 600 meters, takes a big bend and ends at a roundabout, where the Camino takes a left onto the Av.
 Paulo Felisberto to cross the main city bypass on a bridge.